Your cart looks a little empty!Continue Shopping

 When using the traditional method, winemakers take fermented wine, bottle it, and then add yeast and sugar, which causes a second fermentation.
 The wine is then aged, with the winemakers painstakingly rotating the bottles daily to move the dead yeast cells to the neck of the bottle.
 Then, winemakers add in sugar to sweeten the wine and up the alcohol content.

+Let's explore more about the sweetness level in Prosecco.
 Prosecco wines are most commonly enjoyed in the dry or extra dry style; however, due to the sweet fruity flavors of the grape, it often tastes sweeter than it is.
+However, the perception of sweetness can also be influenced by factors like acidity and temperature.
+A chilled Prosecco can taste less sweet than a warmer one, and higher acidity can mask some of the sweetness as well.
+So when you ask 'is Prosecco sweet?', the answer can be quite subjective!

 Compared to Champagne, Prosecco has simple, clean flavors.
 While Champagne often has notes of brioche or almonds, Prosecco is all about those sharp fruity notes, which dance on the tongue.